 Round 1: Accuracy Teams will aim for a standard wooden cornhole board and will be scored based on placement of bean bags.

-Round 2: Distance Teams will aim for the furthest distance possible, without exceeding 10 metres.
+Round 2: Distance Teams will be scored based on the distance their apparatus can launch bean bags.
 Tiebreaker If needed, tied teams will compete in a tiebreaker round.